-Omelettes have to be the fastest food available.
-Be careful not to overcook; they should be smooth, golden and creamy inside.
-Practice makes perfect…
+Omelettes have to be the fastest food available and be careful not to overcook; they should be smooth, golden and creamy inside!

 - 2 or 3 free-range eggs